uid/census/README.md

 		* `#questionDiv` is the empty `<div>` where the census question will be posted
 	 	* `#taskForm` is your `<form>` element for your HIT --- whatever you want submitted to MTurk.
 	 	* `unique_key` is the secret key that Census gives you, and that you can use to find the census results for your HIT later (COMING SOON)
 	* The following is demo code that you can use in your HIT.
 Only `census.submit()` is required, but the rest may be helpful.
-This code intercept the original form submission, disable the form submission button, and call `census.submit()` to retrieve a Census task, display it and then submit the HIT:
+This code intercepts the original form submission, disables the original form submission button, and calls `census.submit()` to retrieve a Census task, display it and then submit the HIT:

 > ```